stratux/stratux-setup/README.md

 Notes:

-    - the setup script uses its own wifi service command use the following commands to start and stop it:
+    - the setup script uses its own wifi service, and although there's no need to manually start and stop the it, if for some reason you do need to, e.g. debugging, use the following commands:

           service wifiap stop
           service wifiap start